dawnsong/longitudinalVBMTemplateBias/README.md

 There are usually two stages in longitudinal VBM registration (Fig. 0).
 And it is critical to build/choose a template in the 1st stage.
 As shown in the simulation, there maybe bigger bias when choosing subject-specific template (Fig. 1, Fig. 2A,2B)

 ![fig0-2stages](./figS1-colline-2-ways.png)
+Fig. 0. different combinations of templates for the 2 stages in longitudinal VBM

 ![fig1-stage1-nonlinearBias](./sim4aging_a0.1s0.1/cmpAgeSubjSpecificTemplate4diff2gt-wErrBars.png)
 Fig. 1